 The following factors may raise a person’s risk of developing stomach cancer:

-Family history/genetics.
+- Family history/genetics.
 People who have a parent, child, or sibling who has had stomach cancer are at increased risk.
-In addition, certain inherited genetic disorders, such as hereditary diffuse gastric cancer, hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome), and familial adenomatous polyposis (FAP) may increase the risk of stomach cancer.
+In addition, certain inherited genetic disorders, such as hereditary diffuse gastric cancer, Lynch syndrome, and familial adenomatous polyposis (FAP) may increase the risk of stomach cancer.
 Learn more about genetics and cancer.